My shopping cart

 Your cart is currently empty.Continue Shopping

-One of the most challenging decisions to make when creating a custom piece of jewelry is about the shape of the center stone.
-While there are a number of shapes and unique factors to consider, two shapes that shouldn’t be overlooked are two of the simplest: the classic round and the traditional oval.
+One of the most challenging decisions to make when creating a custom piece of jewelry is determining the shape of the center stone.
+Even if you’re selecting an already-made piece, you may feel conflicted about which stone shape is best.
+While there are a number of diamond shapes and unique factors to consider, the shapes that shouldn’t be overlooked are two of the simplest: the classic round and the traditional oval.

-When it comes to comparing oval vs. round diamond rings, a lot of the final decision is simply about the look and style you prefer.
+No matter what style, design, or stone shape you’re considering, a lot of the final decision is simply about the look and style you prefer.
 A round diamond ring will never go out of style, and it will always maintain a timeless sophistication that is unmatched in other jewelry pieces.
-Oval diamond rings are a modernized take on the classic round diamond ring, allowing those who want a more unique ring yet still maintain a sense of timelessness and elegance.
-Oval diamond rings are perfect for people who are looking for a large look for the same carat weight.
+Oval diamond rings are a modernized take on the classic round diamond ring, allowing those who want a unique ring yet still maintain a sense of timelessness and elegance.
+Oval diamond rings are perfect for people looking for a larger look for the same carat weight.